smithy-lang/smithy/docs/source/1.0/spec/core/model.rst

           conflicts, not for renaming the fundamental concepts of a service.
         * Shapes from other namespaces marked as :ref:`private <private-trait>` MAY be renamed.
+        * A rename MUST use a name that is case-sensitively different from the original shape ID name.

 The following example defines a service with no operations or resources.